robayet002/Credit-Risk-Prediction-using-supervised-machine-learning/README.md

 Use this data to create machine learning models to classify the risk level of given loans.
 Specifically, you will be comparing the Logistic Regression model and Random Forest Classifier.

 #### Problem: ####
 Create and compare two models on this data: a logistic regression, and a random forests classifier.
-Before creating, fit, and score the models, make a prediction as to which model you think will perform better.
-You do not need to be correct!
-Write down (in markdown cells in your Jupyter Notebook) your prediction, and provide justification for your educated guess.

 #### Analysis: ####
 The dataset does not contain any null values and consists of integers or floats, so minimal data cleansing was required before testing.The data presents a positive trend which is shown with the use of a histogram.